sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 container working correctly but also for the intended functionalities of entire SONiC switch.

 ## 1.1 Monitoring
-This feature is to monitor the running status of each process and critical resource usage such as CPU, memory and disk of each docker container.
+This feature is used to monitor the running status of each process and critical resource usage such as CPU, memory and disk of each docker container.

+We used Monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.

 ## 1.2 Auto-Mitigating
-This feature is docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
+This feature demonstrated docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
 Restarting the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

-We implemented these two feature by employing the existing Monit and supervisord system tools.
-1. We used Monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
-2. We leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
-3. We also added a knob to make this auto-restart feature dynamically configurable.
+We leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
+We also added a configuration option to make this auto-restart feature dynamically configurable.
 Specifically users can run CLI to configure this feature residing in Config_DB as enabled/disabled status.

-## 1.1 Requirements
+## 1.3 Requirements

-### 1.1.1 Functional Requirements
+### 1.3.1 Functional Requirements
 1. The Monit must provide the ability to generate an alert when a critical process is not running.
 2. The Monit must provide the ability to generate an alert when the resource usage of